United States

 • Features: Secluded springs in a dreamy forest

-Insider Tip: Once around the bend, you’ll see two more pools!
-An Idaho hot spring waterfall feeds one and the other by its runoff/ a ground source.
+Insider Tip: Once around the bend, you’ll see about three pools!
+An Idaho hot spring waterfall feeds one and the others are fed by its runoff/ a ground source.

 • Entrance Fee: Free